 The scope of the Master study programme is no less than 90 and not more than 120 ECTS study credits.
 Of these:

-- at least 60 ECTS study credits must be subjects of the field, which, from the point of view of content, must be of a qualitatively higher problematic or innovative scientific level than the subjects of the first study cycle of the relative field of knowledge that form the basis for the former ones;
+- at least 60 ECTS study credits must be in subjects within the field, and from the point of view of content, must be of a qualitatively higher challenging or innovative scientific level than the subjects of the first study cycle in the relevant field of knowledge that formed the basis for the former ones

-- at least 30 ECTS study credits are devoted to preparing and defending the final degree thesis or the final degree thesis (project) and the final examination (final examinations if they are established by legal acts of Lithuania or international legal acts).
+- at least 30 ECTS study credits are devoted to preparing and defending the final degree thesis or the final degree thesis (project) and the final examination (as established by Lithuanian or international legislation).

 Teaching methods

-Study forms include contact hours, individual work and practical training.
-Various forms of delivery are used: lectures, seminars, laboratory work, project design, students’ independent work, library work, group tasks, research work etc. as well as a combination of these forms.
-Higher education can be pursued in the form of distance studies, too.
-Class work (contact hours) is organised in groups.
-Consultations may be given on an individual basis.
-The duration of class work is measured by the academic hour (45 minutes).
-The teaching staff in HEIs may use various methods in their work.
+Various forms of delivery can be used: lectures, seminars, laboratory work, project design, students’ independent work, library work, group tasks, research work etc., as well as a combination of these forms.
+Higher education can be pursued in the form of distance studies, too The teaching staff in HEIs may use various methods in their work.
 The materials delivered during lectures or notes of lectures are often available on the Internet.
 ITs are widely employed in the study process.

 Students carry out research in applied and fundamental sciences and take part in local and international research programmes.
-In higher art schools, apart from research, academic staff and student artistic activities directed toward promoting unity of higher education and creative work as well as educating society at large are developed.
+In higher education art schools, in addition to research, academic staff and student artistic activities directed toward promoting the unity of higher education and creative work, as well as educating society at large, are developed.

-Students buy textbooks and other teaching aids or avail themselves of the funds of libraries of higher education institutions.
+Students buy textbooks and other teaching aids or avail themselves of the materials available at HEIs’ libraries.

 Progression of students

-Every higher education institution defines the circumstances under which students progress from one stage of studies to the next in its Statute (Regulations) of Studies.
-Low-achieving students may be excluded from the higher education institution in the manner established by each higher education institution.
+Every HEI defines the circumstances under which students can progress from one stage of studies to the next in its Statute (Regulations) of Studies.
+Under-achieving students may be excluded from the HEI under the provisions established by each institution.

 Employability

-The majority of higher education institutions of Lithuania have established their own career centres, which provide students with different consultations of a general nature and individual consultations, provide training on employment issues, help students find places to do practical work, and later to find a job, and help employers find employees.
+The majority of Lithuanian HEIs have established their own career centres, which provide students with different advice of a general nature and individual consultations, provide training on employment issues, help students find places to do practical work, and later to find a job, and help employers find employees.

 Youth labour centres in cities and districts provide similar services.
-They provide young people with services of open information, counselling, professional information and guidance, organise meetings with labour market and social partners, carry out project activities encouraging employment initiatives of the youth, organise different activities (labour clubs, training sessions) and prepare information–methodological material.
+They provide young people with the services of open information, counselling, professional information and guidance, organise meetings with employers and social partners, carry out project activities encouraging employment initiatives for young people, organise different activities (labour clubs, training sessions) and prepare information/methodological material.

 Student assessment

-Assessment of students is carried out in the manner prescribed by the study regulations of each higher education institution.
-The rules and procedures vary between different universities or colleges; however, on the whole, there are some basic assessment principles and modes that must be followed.
-A study programme is completed by assessing the competence acquired by the graduate through the defence of the final degree thesis (project) and (or) final examinations.
+Assessment of students is carried out as prescribed by the study regulations of each HEI.
+The rules and procedures vary between different universities or colleges; however, on the whole, there are some basic assessment principles and approaches that must be followed.
+A study programme is completed by assessing the competence acquired by the graduate through the defence of the final degree thesis (project) and/or final examinations.

 The main form of progress assessment is an examination.
-In many higher education institutions the number of examinations given in one examination session is limited.
-Achievements in some subjects may be assessed by giving students a ‘pass’ at a credit test or the final assessment is obtained by cumulative assessment.
-The rules and procedures of the cumulative assessment, as well as the preparation of tasks is the responsibility of the subject teacher.
-The examination (pass) results and written work are assessed in grades.
+In many HEIs the number of examinations given in one session is restricted.
+Achievements in some subjects may be assessed by giving students a ‘pass’ at a credit test or the final assessment is obtained using cumulative assessment.
+The rules and procedures of the cumulative assessment, as well as the preparation of tasks, is the responsibility of the subject teacher.
+The examination results and written work are assessed in grades.

 The results of examinations and graded credit tests are assessed by assigning students grade points 1 to 10, the results of credit tests are assessed by assigning a ‘pass’/’fail’ grade.
 Higher education institutions can lay down other principles of assessment, too.
 A positive assessment is one that is not lower than five points.